 The New York Convention applies to awards made in any State other than the State in which recognition and enforcement is sought.
 It also applies to awards "not considered as domestic awards".
-17 When consenting to be bound by the New York Convention, a State may declare that it will apply the Convention (a) in respect to awards made only in the territory of another Contracting State and (b) only to legal relationships that are considered "commercial" under its domestic law.
-18
+When consenting to be bound by the New York Convention, a State may declare that it will apply the Convention (a) in respect to awards made only in the territory of another Contracting State and (b) only to legal relationships that are considered "commercial" under its domestic law.
 The New York Convention equally contains provisions on arbitration agreements.
 Article II (1) provides that Parties shall recognize written arbitration agreements.
-The central obligation imposed upon Parties by the New York Convention is to recognize arbitral awards as binding and enforce them if requested to do so.19 A Contracting State would breach its obligations under the https://uncitral.un.org/en/texts/arbitration/conventions/foreign arbitral awards.
+The central obligation imposed upon Parties by the New York Convention is to recognize arbitral awards as binding and enforce them if requested to do so.
+A Contracting State would breach its obligations under the New York Convention by imposing stricter rules on recognition and enforcement of foreign arbitral awards than established therein.
+The principle reflected in Article III stipulates discretion of the Contracting States to determine the applicable rules for recognition and enforcement so long as, in doing so, they do not impose "substantially more onerous conditions or higher fees or charges on the recognition or enforcement of arbitral awards [...] than are imposed on the recognition or enforcement of domestic arbitral awards."